-Recommended: PSYC 100, eligibility for ENGL 838 or ENGL 848 or ESL 400, and completion of or concurrent enrollment in any READ 400 level course.
+Recommended: Eligibility for ENGL 838 or ENGL 848 or ESL 400.
+Completion of or concurrent enrollment in any READ 400 level course and PSYC 100

 PSYC 301 PSYCHOLOGY OF HUMAN RELATIONSHIPS AND ADJUSTMENT

 A survey of current theoretical and applied psychological knowledge relevant to personal and social interactions and normal psychological adjustment.
 Examination of different psychological perspectives and theoretical foundations and how these are applied across a person's life taking into account the influence of culture, gender, ethnicity, historical, cohort, and social-economic status.
 Letter Grade Only.
 Degree Credit.